HomeLatest NewseHealthAIIMS Delhi to test Milagrow's robots to mitigate Covid-19 spread

 On the other hand, the Milagrow Humanoid ELF helps doctors to monitor and interact with contagious COVID-19 patients remotely with no person-to-person contact, thereby significantly reducing the transmission risk.

 The company said that bored patients in isolation wards can also interact with their relatives from time to time through this robot.
-The Humanoid ELF can navigate around the ward independently and record the activities in high definition and .
+The Humanoid ELF can navigate around the ward independently and record the activities in high definition video and .

 Get the day's headlines from Tech Observer straight in your inbox